Your Small Business Tax Preparation Checklist

 File on time

 The deadline for filing your federal income tax return depends on the form you file.
 Form 1065 and Form 1120-S are typically due on March 15.
-Since March 15 falls on a Sunday in 2020, the deadline for filing 2019 partnership and S corporation tax returns has been shifted one day to Monday, March 16.
+Since March 15 falls on a Sunday in 2020, the deadline for filing 2019 partnership and S corporation tax returns has been shifted one day to Monday, March 16 but was extended to July 15 due to the coronavirus pandemic.

-Sole proprietors and C corporations get an additional month to file their returns, as Form 1040 and Form 1120 are due on April 15.
+Sole proprietors and C corporations get an additional month to file their returns, as Form 1040 and Form 1120-S are typically due on April 15.
+The deadline was changed to July 15 due to the coronavirus pandemic.

 Request an extension